Moonshine.jl: a Julia package for genome-scale model-based ancestral recombination graph inference: Appendix

 Since it is often necessary to mask sequences with respect to an ancestral interval, this function is used extensively within \pkg{Moonshine}'s recoalescence and ARG update procedures.
 The endpoints of any given interval rarely correspond to the position of a marker.
 This is compounded by the fact that what we refer to as ``ancestral interval'' is, in reality, the union of multiple disjoint intervals.
 Overall, a simple linear search is insufficient; a more efficient approach is called for.
 Binary search yields considerable gains, but we can do better.
 Memoization is a standard strategy for solving similar problems, but it is detrimental to our use case.
-The cost of computing \code{idxtopos} via binary search is small, even in comparison with a lookup in a hash table.
+The cost of computing \code{idx\_to\_pos} via binary search is small, even in comparison with a lookup in a hash table.
 Besides, positions are encoded as double-precision floating-point values, which limit their usefulness as keys of an associative structure.
 Perhaps it would be possible to use locality-sensitive hashing to circumvent this issue.
 We did not explore this avenue, though, because the approach currently implemented, although relatively simple, proved satisfactory.
 It is essentially a slightly optimized version of interpolation-sequential search~\citep{journals/ipl/GonnetR77}.
 We take advantage of the fact that the markers' position vector is not modified by ARG inference.
-Instead of directly computing the inverse of \code{idxtopos}, we do so on a first-order approximation obtained by least-squares fitting, which is straightforward.
+Instead of directly computing the inverse of \code{idx\_to\_pos}, we do so on a first-order approximation obtained by least-squares fitting, which is straightforward.
 Even though computing such an approximation is time-consuming relative to an iteration of bisection search, it only has to be done once, making the overhead negligible.
-Pseudocode for \code{postoidx} is given in \cref{alg:postoidx}.
+Pseudocode for \code{pos\_to\_idx} is given in \cref{alg:postoidx}.

 While \cref{alg:postoidx} is relatively simple, it takes advantage of three features of the positions vector: its static nature, its monotonicity, and the approximate regularity of the distance between markers.
-A more efficient procedure could likely be designed, but \cref{alg:postoidx} is at least efficient enough to eliminate the \code{postoidx} bottleneck.
+A more efficient procedure could likely be designed, but \cref{alg:postoidx} is at least efficient enough to eliminate the \code{pos\_to\_idx} bottleneck.